nWidart/nwidart-docs/resources/views/laravel-modules/v2/advanced-tools/artisan-commands.md

 ### module:use

 Use a given module.
-This allows you to not specific the module name on other commands requiring the module name as an argument.
+This allows you to not specify the module name on other commands requiring the module name as an argument.

 ```bash
 php artisan module:use Blog